 The cytosol of mammalian cells appears an attractive niche for bacterial pathogens since it is rich in nutrients.
-However, perhaps surprisingly, most intracellular bacteria avoid the cytosol and reside inside membrane-surrounded vacuoles.
-We think this paradox is caused by autophagy and other powerful, but poorly characterized, cell-autonomous immune mechanisms that protect the cytosol and which are overcome only by the most adapted pathogens (reviewed in Randow et al., Science 2013).
+However, perhaps surprisingly, most intracellular bacteria avoid the cytosol and rather reside inside vesicles.
+We think this paradox is caused by autophagy and other powerful, but poorly characterized, cell-autonomous immune mechanisms that protect the cytosol (reviewed in Randow et al., Science 2013).

 Randow, F., MacMicking, J.D., and James, L.C.
 (2013).

 Cellular self-defense: how cell-autonomous immunity protects against pathogens.

 Thurston, T.L.M., Wandel, M.P., Muhlinen, von, N., Foeglein, A., and Randow, F. (2012).